Affaire-Conclue/Affaire-Conclue/content/_index.md

 ---
-title: 'Affaire Conclue'
+title: 'Oussama IDRISSI'
 subtitle: 'Your Professional IT Solutions Hub'
 bigimg:
   - { src: 'img/banner.jpg', desc: 'Banner' }
 ---

-Welcome to Affaire Conclue, your source for professional IT knowledge and solutions.
+Welcome to OIDRISSI, your source for professional IT knowledge and solutions.